sara-19992/Mastering-JavaScript-in-20-Days/Day10.md

 ## Promise
 - ES6
-- return a promise object immediatly and set value after completeion
+- return a promise object immediately and set value after web browser completion
-- after propmise completeion set the value to response object
+- after promise completion set the value automatically to response object
 - can use it to error handling on Rejection

+### .then
+code that run on data when returnans the promise object save this code (function) to hidden property onFulfilment and run automatically when data return.

-  ### Microstack queue & Callback queue
+### Microtask queue & Callback queue
 web browser features after completion functions put it on:
-  1. microstack queue for promise functions
+1. microtask queue for promise functions.
-  2. callback queue for other callback functions
+2. callback queue for other callback functions.

-  when global code finsh running go to eventloop and check the callback queue and microstak queue
+when global code finish running go to Event loop and first check microtask queue then callback queue.

-event loop check microstak queue then go to callback queue